 In 2018, Capital One expanded its points program to allow for point transfers to over a dozen airline partners.
-Capital One Miles Guide.
+Then in 2021 they greatly increased the value of the program by allowing transfers on a 1:1 basis Capital One Miles Guide.

 - Like the Ultimate Rewards program, the Capital One program doesn't effectively lock you into using your points for frequent flyer miles.
 With Capital One, you can still receive 1 cent per point, or 2 cents per dollar, when you use your points to purchase any sort of travel.
 You don't need to buy on Capital One's travel portal, you can use your points as a credit against any travel purchase made with the card.
 Of course, like the other transferable points programs, you have the opportunity to get higher value by converting your points to miles or hotel points.

 - Capital One probably has the second best program for redeeming frequent flyer rewards, after Membership Rewards.
 They have a better selection of airline partners than either ThankYou or Ultimate Reward points (unless you highly value the ability to transfer to United Airlines).

 - Another potentially great option for Capital One Points is to use them for short-term vacation rentals through Wyndham.
 Wyndham allows you to rent many Vacasa and other vacation rentals at 15,000 points per bedroom per night (including all of the high fees and taxes) and Capital One points can be converted to Wyndham points on a 1:1 basis.